The Headless Horseman (novel): Various narratives

 The original story spawned various retellings.
 After Mayne Reid, James T. DeShields was the next interpreter.
 A dry-goods salesman, he was known for one novel, Cynthia Ann Parker.
 DeShields wrote pieces for the "Fort Worth Press" based on material he bought from old Texans; and his sometimes exaggerated articles were presented as factual.

 In 1906, J. Warren Hunter sold his Taylor interview manuscript to DeShields, who lightly rewrote parts.
 21 years after Hunter's death, he published Tall Men with Long Rifles, an account of Taylor's adventures in the Texas Revolution.

 In 1924, J. Warren Hunter's son, J. Marvin Hunter (editor of Frontier Times), took his turn.
 He personalized crimes of Vidal's rustlers, who were now stealing horses from Creed Taylor.
 The younger Hunter vividly sketched events, while changing the time to 1850, the year of a sweeping Indian raid that drained frontier manpower, leaving few defenders against bandits.
 John McPeters disappeared from the narrative altogether.
 The younger Hunter declared that Capt.
 Reid's novel was based on fact.

 Folklorist J. Frank Dobie changed the tale in his 1928 Tales of Old Time Texas, suggesting the headless rider was once a "ghostly guard of the mine of the long-abandoned Candelaria Mission on the Nueces to protect it from profane prospectors".

-In 2022, screenwriter Alcario Cary Cadena wrote, El Muerto: Texas Headless Horseman, his feature-length script.
-In the same year he produced a short film with the same title.
+In 2022, screenwriter and author Alcario Cary Cadena wrote El Muerto: Texas Headless Horseman, his feature-length script.
+In the same year, he produced a short film with the same title.